moinul-hossain-dhrubo/MultiLabel-Movie-Genre-Classifier/README.md

 **Movie Details Scraping:** movie title, description and genres are scraped using selenium library.
 The code can be found in `scraper/scrape.py` folder.

 In total, 13,001 movie details were scraped till 1/8/24.
-The collection process is still in progress. the data are stored in `data/movie_data.csv`.
+The collection process is still in progress. the data are stored in `data/movie_data.csv`.</br>
+Update : 19500 movies collected(yet to be trained)

 ## Data Preprocessing